urbic/chirikov/README.md

 possible and the map is integrable.
 With a non-zero value of $\varepsilon$, some of the orbits exhibit chaotic behavior.

-As ε increases, the measure of the set of points with chaotic orbits increases.
+As $\varepsilon$ increases, the measure of the set of points with chaotic orbits increases.

 The [video](http://mech.math.msu.su/~shvetz/chirikov/) visualizes this process.
 Each frame corresponds to the next increasing value of $\varepsilon$.
 Each pixel of the